 - Phase I Lab Goal – Inform the selection of the Pioneer Array location.

-- Phase II Lab Goal – Optimize the science and educational potential of the Pioneer Array at the new location.
+- Phase II Lab Goal – Optimize the science and educational potential of the Pioneer Array at the proposed location.